Mnpezz/NodeMediaServer-Simulcast-App/README.md

 ## Known Issues

-- Some platforms (like Zap.stream) may have infrastructure issues causing extremely slow processing
+- Some platforms may have infrastructure issues causing extremely slow processing
 - If a platform consistently fails, disable it with `enabled: false`

 ## Credits